Quadratic Spline Interpolation

 This is a decent approximation for the motion of each particle between snapshots.
 In fact, it's a pretty good approximation for any function with specified end point values and first derivatives as long as the sign of the second derivative doesn't change during the interval.

-.
+For demonstration purposes, the blue curve below is .
 The black dashed curve is the interpolating parabola generated by the expression derived above for endpoints at

 and